JohnDoeShallLive/Railway-Reservation-System/README.md

 Submit a pull request describing your changes.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Contact
+Contact - Shreyash Sule

-For any queries or suggestions, please contact the repository owner via GitHub
+For any queries or suggestions, please contact shreyashsule22@gmail.com